 Leffler thinks not in both cases.
 Progressive-minded historians, however, would answer the first question with a resounding “yes,” the world would have been a better place had the U.S. not sponsored and condoned repression in other lands.
-As to the second question, some would reframe the question, arguing that the more important question is how America uses its power rather than where America stands in the international pecking order.
+As to the second question, there is no doubt that the U.S. has an important role to play in the world.
+The essential question is how the U.S. exercises its power rather than where it stands in the international pecking order.
 Some would argue that the United States would do more good if it redeployed its considerable resources to programs of economic uplift and ecological sustainability both at home and abroad.
 Some might also advise the U.S. to conform to international law and strengthen international institutions, using its military might in the service of United Nations peacekeeping and genocide prevention efforts.
 Rather than “retrench” (turn inward), the U.S. could help build a new international order.

 Peace and human rights studies

 The interdisciplinary fields of peace, human rights, and genocide studies complement progressive critiques by rooting those critiques in a humanistic set of values, in peace and justice principles.
 According to the Brandeis University Peace, Conflict, and Coexistence program, the goal of peace studies is “to understand reasons for war and ways of resolving conflicts without resorting to violence.”